lipex360x/to-do/README.md

 #### :zap: Introduction

-This is a SPA with React + Typescript to run a Todo List
+This is a SPA with React + Typescript to run a ToDo List Application

 ---

 #### :zap: Startup

-- Start project with this Templante
+- clone this repository

 - Install dependencies with `yarn` or `npm install`